01. History of Asbestos Use

 Deere & Company’s asbestos-containing products may have exposed individuals in several industries to asbestos.
 Prior to the 1980s, farmers and mechanics were likely to come into contact with asbestos components when working on Deere & Company tractors.

-The process of stripping and removing asbestos gaskets led to airborne fibers being easily inhaled.
+The process of stripping and removing asbestos gaskets led to airborne asbestos fibers being easily inhaled.
 Deere & Company’s employees were also vulnerable to asbestos exposure during this process.
 Workers may still face exposure when operating or repairing old John Deere equipment.

 04. Asbestos Litigation